qzole/imgui-beef/README.md

     - Several ImGui structs used for communicating with ImGui
 - Windowing / Input backends:
     - SDL, converted to Beef based on offical ImGui implementation.
+    - GLFW, converted to Beef based on offical ImGui implementation.
 - Rendering backends:
     - SDL Renderer, converted to Beef based on: https://github.com/Tyyppi77/imgui_sdl